 Maca root powder is widely available and easy to incorporate into your diet.

 Maca is generally safe to eat as part of your regular diet.
-If you take it as a supplement, research has found it to be safe in amounts of up to 3 g per day when used for no longer than four months.
+Research has found it safe to take as a supplement of up to 3 g per day for no longer than four months.

-That said, a 2018 study examined a case of a woman whose blood lead concentration increased after consuming a maca supplement.
+However, a 2018 study examined a case of a woman whose blood lead concentration increased after she consumed a maca supplement.

-It’s important that you research the product you use, especially if you are pregnant or nursing.
-It isn’t unknown whether maca is safe to consume during pregnancy or nursing.
-If you have any medical conditions or are taking any medications, ask your doctor before trying maca.
+It’s important to research the product you use, especially if you are pregnant or nursing.
+It isn’t known whether maca is safe to consume during pregnancy or nursing.
+Talk with a doctor before trying maca or any other supplements, especially if you have any medical conditions or are taking any medications.

-Research shows that there’s a statistical difference in terms of testosterone levels between subjects who used maca root and those who didn’t.
-The researchers concluded that maca root may be a good treatment for some people with hypogonadism.
+Maca doesn’t increase testosterone levels.
+Research suggests there is no statistical difference in terms of testosterone levels between subjects who used maca root and those who didn’t.

 The length of time before you see a positive effect depends on the type of effect you’re interested in.
-That said, various research studies have found noticeable positive effects after 12 weeks of Maca use.
+However, various research studies have found noticeable positive effects after 12 weeks of maca use.

-Although research on the potential health effects of maca is limited, some evidence suggests that taking maca supplements may help improve certain aspects of sexual health and fertility and may help reduce menopause symptoms, and improve mood in certain people.
+Although research on the potential health effects of maca is limited, some evidence suggests maca supplements may help improve certain aspects of sexual health and fertility, reduce menopause symptoms, and improve mood in certain people.

-However, scientists need to study maca more extensively before it can be recommended for treating any health condition or symptom.
+However, scientists need to study maca more extensively before recommending it for treating any health condition or symptom.

 Just one thing

-Try this today: Add maca powder to energy balls for a delicious and filling snack option.
+Try this today: Add maca powder to energy balls for a delicious and filling snack.
 You can find many recipes for energy balls online to suit your tastes.
-In them, you can combine maca with nutritious ingredients such as hemp, cacao, and flaxseed.
+You can combine maca with nutritious ingredients such as hemp, cacao, and flaxseed.